RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 - There was a clear objective from all parties involved that the

-data should be collected by an independent third party (RQMIS), analyzed
+data should be collected by an independent third party (RQMIS) and analyzed

-by an independent group of oncological surgeons (DSMB)/radiologist to
+by an independent group of oncological surgeons (DSMB)/radiologists to

 provide an independent evaluation of patient outcomes when this